enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 The density property typically accepts values like **-1**, **0**  (default), and **1**, which correspond to different levels of density.
 Check for [more info](https://m2.material.io/design/layout/applying-density.html#usage):

-- `-1`: Reduces the spacing and makes elements more compact.
+- `-1`: Reduces the spacing and makes elements more compact
-- `0`: Default density according to the Material Design guidelines.
+- `0`: Default density according to the Material Design guidelines
-- `1`: Increases spacing, providing a more relaxed and open layout.
+- `1`: Increases spacing, providing a more relaxed and open layout

 ```scss
 $custom-theme: (